cookiecutter/cookiecutter/README.rst

 * 100% of templating is done with Jinja2.
 This includes file and directory names.

-* Project templates can be in any programming language or markup format:
-  Python, JavaScript, Ruby, CoffeeScript, RST, Markdown, CSS, HTML, you name it.
-You can use multiple languages in the same project template.

 * Simply define your template variables in a `cookiecutter.json` file.
 For example:

     .. code-block:: json